chrismbryant/anchor-vector-optimization/README.md

 #### 2 anchors

+To improve the classification performance, we can try again with two anchors instead of just one.
+For now, let's ignore anchor "charge" and just consider the anchors as non-interacting.
+Immediately, with just one more anchor, we can see dramatic improvement in classification accuracy.
+There is a clear visible separation between the green and orange dots as traced out by the white 50% probability threshold decision boundary.

 | Learned Color Map| Training and Testing Error Over Time|
 |:---:|:---:|
 |![binary-p02-q0-heatmap]| ![binary-p02-q0-cost]|

+When we plot ROC curves, we can confirm that the classification performance has dramatically improved from the single anchor case:

 | Performance on Training Set| Performance on Test Set|
 |:---:|:---:|
 | ![binary-p02-q0-ROC_train]|![binary-p02-q0-ROC_test]|

+We can peer into the black box of our model training procedure by rendering a heat map for the parameter states at intermediate points throughout the training.
+For this two-anchor case, it looks like the anchors first converged quickly from their random initializations to the same position around epoch 10.
+After jittering around together for some time, the two anchors separated around epoch 80, heading toward their final resting locations, which they settled on around epoch 400:

 <center>